Internal Medicine Clerkship

 Doctors of internal medicine focus on adult medicine and have had special study and training focusing on the prevention and treatment of adult diseases.
 Much of their training is dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.

 Internists are equipped to deal with whatever problem a patient brings –-- no matter how common or rare, or how simple or complex.
 They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.
-They also bring to patients an understanding of wellness (disease prevention and the promotion of health), women’s health, substance abuse, mental health, as well as effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.
+They also bring to patients an understanding of wellness (disease prevention and the promotion of health), women’s health, substance abuse, mental health, as well as an effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.

 In today’s complex medical environment, internists take pride in caring for their patients for life—in the office or clinic, during hospitalization and intensive care, and in nursing homes.
-When other medical specialists, such as surgeons or obstetricians, are involved, they coordinate their patient’s care and mange difficult medical problems associated with that care.
+When other medical specialists, such as surgeons or obstetricians, are involved, they coordinate their patient’s care and manage difficult medical problems associated with that care.

 Internist can choose to focus their practice on general internal medicine, or may take attritional training to “subspecialize.”
 Subspecialty training (often called a “fellowship”) usually requires an additional one to three years beyond the standard three year general internal medicine residency.